 Passive verbs in Arabic cannot specify an agent: the passive of "Saleem wrote a book" is not "a book was written by Saleem" but merely "a book was written", and Saleem as the author cannot be included.
 In fact the meaning of the passive in Arabic is less specific than this, and this sentence would be better rendered as "a book got written", or "there was a writing of a book".

 This looseness of meaning may account for the existence in Arabic of passive forms of intransitive verbs, difficult to make sense of in English.
 The passive of "they ran to the square" means something like "there was a running of people to the square", and the passive of "he was safe" means "he had a feeling of safety".
-So the Language Engine renders all passives into English using "there is / was" and a verbal noun.
+So these materials render all passives into English using "there is / was" and a verbal noun.

-In this, the Language Engine does not follow the western tradition of treating Arabic passives as though they were direct equivalents of English passives.
+In this, these materials do not follow the western tradition of treating Arabic passives as though they were direct equivalents of English passives.

 Some commentators describe the presence of the glottal plosive ? (or hamza) in the root as a form of unsoundness, similar to that created by the semivowels j and w.
-But among the verbs dealt with in the Language Engine the glottal plosive ? produces only six irregularities, detailed below.
+But among the verbs dealt with in these materials the glottal plosive ? produces only six irregularities, detailed below.
 This is not enough to justify claims of systematic unsoundness.

 Some commentators add an initial ? to all verb-forms beginning with a vowel followed by two consonants, e.g. ?inqalaba instead of inqalaba. ?- represents the post-pausal pronunciation; in juncture, by contrast, the pronunciation is -nqalaba (with the initial vowel being replaced by the terminal vowel of the previous word).
-Since the initial ? is simply one type of context-dependent phonetic adjustment, and not an inherent part of the word, the Language Engine does not add it.
+Since the initial ? is simply one type of context-dependent phonetic adjustment, and not an inherent part of the word, these materials do not add it.

 A further problem arises for these commentators when they add an initial ? to a verb whose first radical is itself ?.
 This can create the string ?v?C, and this string is normally modified to ?vvC.
 So they change the imperative of ?-m-l hope (for example) from u?mul to ?u?mul and then to ?uumul.
-Since the Language Engine doesn't make the first change, it doesn't make the second change either.
+Since these materials don't make the first change, they don't make the second change either.

 The irregularities produced by the occurrence of ? in the root are as follows: